 Each and every month, Sony trots out a new selection of games you can download for free all month and then keep and play forever, so long as you maintain your Plus subscription.
 You'll always find at least a couple of PlayStation 4 picks, along with games for PS3 and Vita as well.

-FREE ON PLAYSTATION PLUS IN August
+FREE ON PLAYSTATION PLUS IN NOvember

 That's You (PS4)

 Here's something different: you'll need a smartphone or tablet to play That's You, which is the first of Sony's new PlayLink titles.
 With a touch device as your controller, you can play this irreverent party game, which has you doodle, answer questions, snap photos, and more.
-And this one is free for Plus members into October, so you have time.
-No rush.

 STILL AVAILABLE UNTIL 6 November